×

 8. Bone and Joint Infections

 Infections of the bones and joints can cause pain, swelling, and fever.
 These infections can occur due to injuries, surgery, or underlying medical conditions like diabetes or HIV.
-Orthopaedic doctors can diagnose the infection and recommend appropriate treatment options, such as antibiotics, drainage, and surgery, if necessary, to prevent further damage and promote healing.
+Orthopedic doctors can diagnose the infection and recommend appropriate treatment options, such as antibiotics, drainage, and surgery, if necessary, to prevent further damage and promote healing.

 9. Sudden Onset of Symptoms